SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: ``linear``

   The momentum discretization scale.
 The scale can be ``linear`` or ``log``.
+  The ``log`` scale only works with the spherical discretization for the moment.
   In logarithmic scale, Smilei needs a minimum momentum value to avoid 0.
   This value is provided by the parameter ``merge_min_momentum``.
   By default, this value is set to :math:`10^{-5}`.